The Hidden Curriculum in Indian Classical Dance: Teachers, Trust, and the Lessons Beyond Steps

 - 5 min read

-The student-teacher relationship as the vessel for learning
+The Student-Teacher Relationship as the Vessel for Learning

 In Indian cultural contexts, the teacher is rarely just an instructor.
-We grow up with deep reverence for the person guiding us — not only for what they know, but for the way they shape how learning happens.
-At a young age, that reverence can become one of the deepest forms of trust.
-In that sense, the student-teacher relationship becomes a vessel for learning, holding not only technique but also a young dancer’s sense of self.
-The words used in correction, the tone of a room, and who gets encouraged or ignored, all teach a young person what they are allowed to feel about themselves.
-At Kritya, this vessel is built intentionally: teachers aim to know each student as a person and meet them where they are, while still holding them to rigor and excellence.
+We grow up with a deep reverence for the person guiding us.
+This respect is not only for their knowledge but also for how they shape our learning experiences.
+At a young age, this reverence can evolve into one of the deepest forms of trust.
+In this sense, the student-teacher relationship becomes a vessel for learning, holding not only technique but also a young dancer’s sense of self.

 Alongside technique, students absorb lessons about belonging and worth.
-These messages aren’t delivered as formal instruction, but are embedded in everyday interactions:
+These messages aren’t delivered as formal instruction but are embedded in everyday interactions:

 “Your body is an instrument” (neutral, respectful, changeable), OR “Your body is a problem” (to be managed, judged, compared)